A Little Bit of Ireland

 freemen, full-grown, and then begin, anew, to make young freemen, and young

 freemen's wives.
-I hear that those privileges, so "delightful", enjoyed by
+I hear that those privileges, so "delightful",

 the Citizens of Bristol, were conferred by Queen Bess upon our Galway